The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Possibilities for Future Research

-(Sz�kely, Rizzo and Bakirov 2007; Sz�kely and Rizzo 2009; Lyons 2013) develop a new measure of dependence between random vectors called the Distance correlation.
+(Székely, Rizzo \& Bakirov 2007; Székely \& Rizzo 2009; Lyons 2013) develop a new measure of dependence between random vectors called the Distance correlation.
 Distance covariance and distance correlation are analogous to product-moment covariance and correlation, but unlike the classical definition of correlation, distance correlation is zero only if the random vectors are independent.
 This is applicable to random vectors of arbitrary and not necessarily equal dimension and to any distributions with finite first moments.
-(Sz�kely and Rizzo 2013) come up with the Energy distance, which is a statistical distance between the distributions of random vectors characterizing equality of distributions.
-The name energy derives from Newton\textquoteright s gravitational potential energy (which is a function of the distance between two bodies), and there is an elegant relation to the notion of potential energy between statistical observations.
+(Székely \& Rizzo 2013) come up with the Energy distance, which is a statistical distance between the distributions of random vectors characterizing equality of distributions.
+The name energy derives from Newton’s gravitational potential energy (which is a function of the distance between two bodies), and there is an elegant relation to the notion of potential energy between statistical observations.
 Energy statistics (E-statistics) are functions of distances between statistical observations.
 The idea of energy statistics is to consider statistical observations as heavenly bodies governed by a statistical potential energy, which is zero if and only if an underlying statistical null hypothesis is true. \end{doublespace}